yoasif/yoasif.github.io/_posts/2025-11-20-mozilla-support-update-end-of-japanese-community-mozilla-doubles-down-on-ai.markdown

 ---

-**TL;DR**: On the [November 2025 Mozilla Support Community call](https://support.mozilla.org/en-US/forums/contributors/717462), Mozilla provided updates on the recent controversy from the Japanese Support Mozilla community quitting over AI.
-During the call, Mozilla doubled down on AI, confirming that volunteers would be unable to disable AI translations across the entire Mozilla knowledge-base, with the American English version of articles serving as the blessed, canonical version.
+**TL;DR**: On the [November 2025 Mozilla Support Community call](https://support.mozilla.org/en-US/forums/contributors/717462), Mozilla provided updates on the recent controversy from the Japanese Support Mozilla community quitting over AI, calling it a "miscommunication" and "misinterpretation".

+During the call, Mozilla also doubled down on AI, confirming that volunteers would be unable to disable AI translations across the entire Mozilla knowledge-base, with the American English version of articles serving as the blessed, canonical version.
 Locale specific contributions will be overwritten (by design) by AI.

-Mozilla also notes that AI cannot be disabled.
 This means that without human intervention, Mozilla intends to roll out automated AI slop across the entire knowledge-base, especially for archival content.

 I made <a href="https://youtu.be/m4Iwksydr5o">a video</a> if you want to watch instead.